Life in the UK Test: Before You Book

 • Are 65 years or older

-• Have a long-term physical or mental health condition that would make it difficult to take the test
+• Have a long-term physical or mental health condition that would make it difficult to sit the exam

-The test fee is £50 per attempt.
+The sitting fee is £50 per attempt.
 This is non-refundable, even if you don't pass.

-If you fail and need to retake the test, you'll pay another £50.
+If you fail and need to retake, you'll pay another £50.
 There's no discount for multiple attempts.

-One of the most common reasons people can't take their test is ID problems.
+One of the most common reasons people can't sit their exam is ID problems.
 Pay close attention to this section.

 You must bring one of the following: